Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 The answer came immediately.

+Energy flooded through me, letting me know that was right.
 Not more work, not more approval, not even more ease.
-Just joy.

 The Subtle Resistance to Joy

-It sounds simple, doesn’t it?
-Wanting joy?
-But for so many of us, joy isn’t something we feel permission to pursue—let alone live in.
+But for many of us, joy isn’t something we feel permission to pursue—let alone live in.
 We’ve learned how to cope, how to work harder, how to hold it together.
 We’ve learned to be kind and to be useful.
 We’ve even learned to be calm.

 But joyful?

-Joy can feel indulgent, fleeting, or even dangerous—especially if you’ve lived through grief, trauma, or long seasons of pain.
+Joy can feel indulgent, fleeting, or even unsafe—especially if you’ve lived through grief, trauma, or long seasons of pain.
 It can feel like a setup.
 If you let yourself feel it, what if it disappears?
 What if it was never safe to feel it in the first place?

 But here’s what I know now: joy isn’t something you earn.
 It’s not something you chase.
-It’s something you allow.

 Emotional Permission: Starting Where You Are